abhijeetgawas19/Data_Structure_using_C/README.md

 	- Delete All Location (Beginning, Middle, End).
 	- Linked List Elements are Sorted or Not?.
 	- Remove Duplicate Elements from Linked List.
+	- Display the Linked List Reverse Order and Reverse the Linked List.
 - **Stack**
 	- Create and Display Stack.
 - **Queue**